Fake: Priyanka Gandhi shares old images of Assam, Bihar, UP floods

 बाढ़ से प्रभावित लोगों की मदद के लिए हम तत्पर हैं। मैं कांग्रेस कार्यकर्ताओं व नेताओं से अपील करती हूं कि प्रभावित लोगों की मदद करने का हर संभव प्रयास करें। pic.twitter.com/RiOMe5R0D3

-However both these images are old.
+However, both these images are old.
 The first image was one shot in 2019.
 On July 2 2019, OneIndia had put out a story titled, Bihar-Assam flood: Death toll mounts to 174, the report stated with the same image.

 Viral video of 'three-eyed baby' born in Germany is fake